-Concurrent with the signing of the above disclosed lease purchase the Organization entered into an agreement to lease the identical property to New River (a related party).
-This is done in consideration for four equal annual lease payments of \$90,000 commencing May 1, 2013 and ending May 1, 2016.
-The annual lease term begins each February 15th and ends each February 14th.
-Rental revenue related to this arrangement amounts to \$90,000 for the years ended June 30, 2016 and 2015, as reflected in the accompanying statements of activities.
+Concurrent with the signing of the above lease purchase the Organization entered into an agreement to lease the identical property to New River (a related party).
+This is done in consideration for four equal annual lease payments of \$90,000 which commenced May 1, 2013 and ended May 1, 2016.
+The annual lease term began each February 15th and ended each February 14th of the following year.
+Rental revenue related to this arrangement amounts to \$90,000 for the years ended June 30, 2017 and 2016, as reflected in the accompanying statements of activities.

-Note 11 - Building Lease Purchase and Related Party Lease (continued)
+Note 11 - Property Lease Purchase, Related Party Lease and Subsequent Sale (continued)